glowieframework/glowie-website/documentation/v1.x/basic-application-modules/response.md

 # Response
 A response tells your application what to send back to the user that made a request.

 In order to manage the response, Glowie has the `Glowie\Core\Http\Response` class.
 From a controller or middleware, you don't need to instantiate this class to work with it, simply use `$this->response` property to directly access the `Response` object.
+If you want to retrieve the instance from other places, use the static `Rails::getResponse()` method.

 ### Setting the status code
 To set the HTTP status code for the response, use `$this->response->setStatusCode()` method.